benbrastmckie/ModalHistory/2_intensional_semantics/03_week/03_week.md

   - Both are built out of syntax but S is intended to provide an interpretation
   - K is an S5 system
 - MP-reduction
   - [p.
-14] "The reduction of such a formula leads to ‘t’ if and only if every sentence obtainable from the formula by substitutions is L-true by MPL and Ctrue by MPC.
-In the MP-reductum of any such formula, no ‘N’ occurs in the scope of another ‘N’."
+14] "The reduction of such a formula leads to 't' if and only if every sentence obtainable from the formula by substitutions is L-true by MPL and Ctrue by MPC.
+In the MP-reductum of any such formula, no 'N' occurs in the scope of another 'N'."
 - Advantages of S5
   - [p.
 14-5] "The completeness of this system is a further advantage.
-On the basis of the interpretation given by MPL, all sentences C-true (provable) in MPC and MPCv are L-true, while those principles of other systems which go beyond Lewis’s S5 are L-false."
+On the basis of the interpretation given by MPL, all sentences C-true (provable) in MPC and MPCv are L-true, while those principles of other systems which go beyond Lewis's S5 are L-false."
   - [p.
 15] "My chief reason for preferring the interpretation given by MPL is the simple parallelism between the modalities in this system and the semantical L-concepts, in particular between necessity and L-truth.
 It is true that these semantical concepts could be defined in a different way so as to correspond to a different conception of the modalities."
-  - "However, the definition of L-truth here chosen, which is based on Wittgenstein’s conception of the nature of logical truth, has the advantage of great simplicity, taking as criterion the universality of the range (D7-6a)."
+  - "However, the definition of L-truth here chosen, which is based on Wittgenstein's conception of the nature of logical truth, has the advantage of great simplicity, taking as criterion the universality of the range (D7-6a)."

 ### Proof Theory